 The lawsuit alleges the manipulation scheme identified by the UT researches was put into effect no later than 2011.
 It also cites recent settlement prices reportedly showing abnormal spikes in VIX future and options prices, including one session in January 2018 in which the settlement price jumped from $11.76 to $12.81 in the final day of trading before expiration, marking the fourth largest price swing over more than 160 days of trading.
 According to the lawsuit, this market manipulation led to the transfer of more than $42 million among contract holders.

-Together with co-counsel, the Cohen Milstein team leading the litigation is composed of Michael Eisenkraft, Carol Gilden, and Times Wang.
+Together with co-counsel, the Cohen Milstein team leading the litigation is composed of Michael Eisenkraft and Carol Gilden.